Aldwyck Housing Group

 Hightown Housing Association provides a range of housing and support services for people, including those with special needs.
 Hightown currently manages almost 6,000 homes and employs over 900 staff.
 With an annual turnover of £71 million, the organisation is committed to developing 1,000 new affordable homes over the next two years.

-North Hertfordshire Homes is a not-for-profit housing association which provides homes across eight local authority areas in Hertfordshire and Bedfordshire.
+Settle is a not-for-profit housing association which provides homes across eight local authority areas in Hertfordshire and Bedfordshire.
 It currently manages 8,800 homes including temporary accommodation for homeless people, and retirement living and flexicare housing for older people.

 Watford Community Housing Trust